cwi-nl/sen-symposium/index.md

 <br><br>
 At this symposium we bring together the Dutch software engineering, programming languages, and formal methods community.
 SEN symposium is organized by VERSEN, the <a href="https://www.versen.nl/">Dutch National Association for Software Engineering</a>.
-The program will feature keynotes, invited presentations, contributed “lightning talks”, a panel discussion on Generative AI in SE.
+The program will feature keynotes, invited presentations, contributed “lightning talks”, and a panel discussion on Generative AI in SE.

 <br><br>
 <!--We will offer talks by the following keynote and invited speakers:-->